 Moreover, coming to her, he said, “Hail, favoured one!
 The Lord is with you” (Lk 1:27-28).
 Christian tradition suggests that it is he who appeared to St Joseph and to the shepherds, and also that it was he who ‘strengthened’ Jesus during his agony in the Garden of Gethsemane.

-Pope St Gregory the Great wrote: “He [Gabriel] came to announce the One who appeared as a humble man m.
-34, 8-9).
+Pope St Gregory the Great wrote in a homily: “He [Gabriel] came to announce the One who appeared as a humble man".
 St Gabriel is the angel of the power of God, the Incarnation and of consolation in Christian tradition.
 Gabriel is ever the angel of mercy while Michael is rather the angel of judgment.